SasCezar/XWikiRE/README.md

-# WikiQA
+# Multi-WikiRE
-This tool provides a semi-automated creation of the QA dataset as described in the work of [Levy et. al](https://arxiv.org/abs/1706.04115)
+This tool provides a semi-automated creation of the QA dataset as described in the work of [Levy et. al](https://arxiv.org/abs/1706.04115).
+It addition to english, the tool allows for the creation of Italian, Spanish, French, and German QA datasets.

 ## Requirements
 1. MongoDB